smokefreefv/smokefreefv.github.io/index.md

 It's the only way to ensure that residents of Fairlington Villages can enjoy their homes, patios and balconies without second-hand smoke.

 **Would a smoking ban be legal?**
 Yes.
 In 2021, Virginia passed a law allowing a simple majority of any condo board to prohibit smoking within units and in common areas.
 It was codified as [§ 55.1-1960.1](https://law.lis.virginia.gov/vacode/title55.1/chapter19/section55.1-1960.1/).
+A press release describing the law [is available here](https://www.potomaclocal.com/2021/01/21/bill-to-allowing-virginia-landlords-to-ban-smoking-passes-house-heads-to-senate/).

 **We shouldn't tell people what to do in their own homes.**
 When Fairlington residents smoke, it is not just a personal decision.
 Smoking affects their neighbors too.
 All of our units share at least one wall with a neighbor.
 Our walls, floors and ceilings are a very poor barrier for smoke and smoking odors.
 One resident exercising their "right" to smoke jeopardizes their neighbors' right to clean air.

-**I've never smelled smoke in my unit or yard, so why should I care?**
+**I'm not affected by this.
+I've never smelled smoke in or around my home.**
 The only way to keep it that way is to put a smoking ban in place.
 Otherwise, a smoker could move in next to you at any time.

-**I've never even heard of anyone having an issue with smoking in Fairlington.**
+**I've never heard of anyone having an issue with second-hand smoke in Fairlington.**
 It's a common complaint among residents here.
 It's often mentioned in the Fairlington Villages newsletter.

 **I don't care if a smoker moves next to me.
 The smell doesn't bother me.**
-Most people do, including homebuyers.
+The smell bothers most people, including homebuyers.
 Homes that smell like smoke sell for much less.
 A homebuyer recently backed out of a contingent home purchase due to Fairlington Villages' lack of a no-smoking policy.
 Our neighbors with asthma also care a great deal.

 **What's next, a ban on barbecue?
 A ban on strong-smelling food?**
-The Virginia statute creates a simple process for a ban on smoking.
-If people have good-faith issues with other odors or habits, it's a separate conversation and a separate process that is irrelevant to this issue.
-Creating a "slippery slope" hypothetical is a failure to engage with the matter at hand.
+Employing a "slippery slope" argument is a failure to engage with the matter at hand.
+The Virginia statute creates a streamlined and explicit pathway for banning smoking — nothing else — because second-hand smoke is proven to cause cancer and is wildly unpopular.
+If residents have good-faith issues with other odors or habits, they are free to raise them with the community.

 **What about vaping?**
-Vaping isn't covered by the Virginia statute, so a proposed smoking ban would not affect vaping.
+Vaping is not covered by the Virginia statute, so a proposed smoking ban would not affect vaping.

 **What if we just banned smoking outdoors, and continued to allow residents to smoke in their own units?**
 That would cause individuals who currently smoke outdoors to smoke indoors, which would be far more uncomfortable for their immediate neighbors.
 It would also increase the risk of house fires.

 **What if we created a designated area of the community for smokers?**
-Any nonsmoker living in or around such an area would likely be very unhappy with this.
+Any nonsmoker living in or around such an area would be furious.
 It's not practical.

 **What would smokers do once a smoking ban is in place?**
 Cigarette smokers can chew nicotine gum or use nicotine patches.
 Cannabis smokers can consume edibles.